vrockai/pipeline-test/docs/content.md

 ---

-## The drainome: longitudinal metagenomic characterisation of wastewater from hospital ward sinks to characterize the microbiome and resistome and assess the effects of decontamination interventions
+## The drainome: longitudinal metagenomic characterisation of wastewater from hospital ward sinks to characterize the microbiome and resistome and assess the effects of decontamination interventions.
+ 05.07.2024, _LB Snell, D Prossomariti, A Alcolea-Medina, M Sasson, M Dibbens, N Al-Yaakoubi, G Humayun, T Charalampous, C Alder, D Ward, A Maldonado-Barrueco, O Abadioru, R Batra, G Nebbia, JA Otter, JD Edgeworth, SD Goldenberg_

+Hospital drains and water interfaces are implicated in nosocomial transmission of pathogens.
+Metagenomics can assess the microbial composition and presence of antimicrobial resistance genes in drains ('the drainome') but studies applying these methods longitudinally and to assess infection control interventions are lacking.

 [Source](https://www.journalofhospitalinfection.com/article/S0195-6701(24)00225-1/fulltext)

+10.1016/j.jhin.2024.06.005

 ---